NEZNAMY/TAB/.github/wiki/feature_guide_bossbar.md

 This bossbar will change color every second between blue and yellow colors.
 You can do the same with progress, style and text as well.

-## Tip 2 - Switching between bossbars with condition
+## Example 2 - Switching between bossbars with condition
 If you want the plugin to switch between bossbars based on a condition, first consider using condition for text itself (or some other property).
 If this is not an option (you want text, color, style and progress to be different, which would result in 4 conditions),